terencetcf/nestjs-example/README.md

 # An example of NestJS APIs project

-An example of NestJS APIs project setup together with basic project infrastructure and test setup.
+An example of NestJS APIs project setup together with basic project infrastructure and unit test setup.